Astr0clad/quail_docs/swerve/SwerveModuleBase.md

 This class is designed to be inherited from.
 You need to override the `setAngle()` and `setRawSpeed()` methods to set the module's angle and wheel velocity, respectively.
 You could also probably include a method to reset your module position (preferably using absolute encoders geared 1:1 with the module heading).

+!!!primary
 Make sure that you're accounting for your gear ratios.
-It is recommended that you configure `swerveDrive` call `set()` on all of your modules.
+!!!